Do You Need a Website?

 Let’s talk about a few concepts involved in building websites…

-In the last decade it was hip to build mobile responsive web pages.
-Since the introduction of the Apple iPhone, to the phone addiction society we now live in, if your website failed to accommodate mobile users they would rightly swipe away.
+In the last decade or so it was hip to build mobile responsive web pages.
+From the introduction of the Apple iPhone, to the phone addiction society we now live in, if your website failed to accommodate mobile users they would rightly swipe away.

 Responsive web design is the strategy of adapting the presentation of design from large to small.

 From desktop screens down to the mobile screens.

 This approach guided the web designer to start with the desktop version of a web page.
 Once happy, he or she would then make the design “responsive” (and sometimes removing elements that will not fit on the smaller display.)

 Done well, you can describe it as a “graceful degradation” approach.